ehrpg/qstar/docs/character-creation.md

 </div>

-## Abilities
+## Attributes

-Every creature starts with its Ability ranks set to [Ability - Poor](/character#abilities), unless otherwise noted by its [Race](/character/races) and [Flaws](/character/flaws).
+Every creature starts with its Attribute ranks set to [Attribute - Poor](/character#attributes), unless otherwise noted by its [Race](/character/races) and [Flaws](/character/flaws).

 ## Skills